strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 Strapi v4 uses scoped imports.
 :::

 To migrate to Strapi v4, update all Strapi imports from `strapi-package-name` to `@strapi/package-name`.
-Imports can be updated [automatically](#update-imports-automatically) or [manually](#update-imports-manually).
+Imports can be updated [automatically](#automatic-imports-update) or [manually](#manual-imports-update).

 ### Automatic imports update

 ::: caution
 Codemods modify the plugin source code.
-Before running a command, make sure you have initialized a git repo, the working tree is clean, you've pushed your v3 plugin, and you are on a new branch.
+Before running a command, make sure you have initialized a git repo, the working tree is clean, you have pushed your v3 plugin, and you are on a new branch.
 :::

 To update imports automatically, use the [`update-strapi-scoped-imports` codemod](https://github.com/strapi/codemods/blob/main/lib/v4/transforms/update-strapi-scoped-imports.js) by running the following command in a terminal: